pachun/boo/README.md

 Remove all but Finder and Trash from the dock.

 In Finder's preferences, adjust what's in the sidebar.
 Favorites should be `~`, `Applications`, and `icloud documents`.
-Remove locations, icloud and tags sections.
+Remove the locations, icloud and tags sections.

 Open a Finder folder window and change the view type from icon to list.